uxmoon/web-starter-kit/readme.md

 # Web starter kit

-Small boilerplate kit to build static websites.
+Small boilerplate kit to build static websites using Handlebars, Sass and JavaScript with support for modern syntax.

 ## Requirements